VendorAttestation/SharpConfig-Reworked/README.md

 ---

-**Note:** You are looking at a fork of [SharpConfig](https://github.com/cemdervis/SharpConfig).
-This fork is started since February 2022 by Michael Tsai.
-See [CHANGELOG.md](CHANGELOG.md) for more information.
+**Note:** You are looking at a fork of [SharpConfig](https://github.com/huanlin/SharpConfig).
+This fork is started since June 2024 by Justxn.
+See [CHANGELOG.md](https://github.com/TheVisual/SharpConfig/blob/master/CHANGELOG.md) for more information.

 ---